wp-plugins/bepro-listings-real-estate/readme.txt

 This is a major difference that sets us apart from other Real Estate directory plugins.
 Neither BePro Listings or any of its addons require a monthly fee from you.
 Our team believes that there is a large population of users who need standalone solutions like ours and we will continue to support that market.

+Also note that there are no admin configuration menu's for this free addon.
+However, you can edit user submissions from the admin, like you would with any other BePro Listings submission

 = HOW IT WORKS =

 BePro Listings has a growing list of over 18 addons.
 Its designed to simulate any directory.
 Plugins like this Real Estate focused addon, tie into various BePro Listings features.
 The resulting integration is seamless and guarantees a realestate focused listings experience.

 Once you install this addon, realestate property details are displayed on the item page.
 Manage the Real Estate details form the edit listing admin page.
 Items with no value are labelled as N/A on the front end.

+= THE DIFFERENCE =

+BePro Listings is the most powerful directory plugin available for wordpress.
+Ever since the release of our [Form Builder](www.beprosoftware.com/shop/bepro-listings-form-builder/) addon, there is no limitation to the amount of information you can show on listings.
+No other Real Estate directory solution can offer this flexibility.

 = UPGRADES =